koliaza/academic-kickstart/content/en/authors/enka/_index.md

 I'm currently in the process of publishing a [book](http://koliaza.com/old/book.html) on the use of randomness in politics.
 I'm also co-organising a [CNRS working group](https://cis.cnrs.fr/droit-et-humanites-numeriques/) on law and digital humanities, which evolved from our [seminar](http://koliaza.com/old/law-informatics.html) with colleagues from EHESS, and am organising two sessions on geography of disability in the psychopolitics seminar at EHESS.

-I am currently looking for a PhD student to probably work on eye biometrics  without following the usual methodologies.
-All profiles are welcome (with a priority for people with a computer science or cognitive science background).
+I am currently looking for a PhD student to probably work on eye biometrics  (without following the usual methodologies, we're not trying to remake minority report).
+All profiles are welcome (in priority people with a computer science or cognitive science background).
 The project is detailed [here](http://koliaza.com/biometrics-thesis-en.pdf).

 [Click here]({{< ref "/post/personal/" >}}) if you want to know a bit more about me, non-professionally.